jshahbazi/fortran-forge/README.md

 Test File
 =========
 The test.f90 is a test file I use to call the functions and create a GUI.
-Until I create proper documentation, you can use that see what the library can do.
+Until I create proper documentation, you can use that to see what the library can do.
 All the possible functions are there, though most are commented out.

 Compilation